ABOUT

 PARADE OFFICERS

-Janet Higgins // President
+Vince Christian // President

-Vince Christian // Vice President
+Janet Burke // Vice President

-Katie Cullen // Treasurer
+Katie Kelley // Treasurer

 G. Kevin Barrett // Secretary